Chapel Grove, New Brunswick

-St. Bridget's mission church built between 1872-1873 was served by the Redemptorist order of priests from St. Peter's parish in Saint John from 1887-2006, and is now served by the Roman Catholic Diocese of Saint John, New Brunswick.
+St. Bridget's mission church built between 1872 and 1873 was served by the Redemptorist order of priests from St. Peter's parish in Saint John from 1887 to 2006, and is now served by the Roman Catholic Diocese of Saint John, New Brunswick.
 Prior to the erection of the present church, a structure known as Etchingham's Chapel occupied the site.